 Photo from The Blue Train site

 The history of the Blue Train began in 1923 as part of the Union Limited and Union Express, linking Johannesburg with Cape Town.
-Articulated saloons first made the 30-hour run in 1927, and ten years later, twelve all-steel air-conditioned sleeping coaches were ordered from Birmingham.
-During the war, service was suspended; it was re-started in 1947.
+Articulated saloons first made the 30-hour run in 1927.
+Ten years later, twelve all-steel air-conditioned sleeping coaches were ordered from Birmingham.
+Service was suspended during WWII and was re-started in 1947.

 In 1997, a new train was put in service and routes were expanded.
-Now visitors could also enjoy seeing Victoria Falls, Kruger National Park, and South Africa's famous Garden Route.
+Now visitors can also enjoy seeing Victoria Falls, Kruger National Park, and South Africa's famous Garden Route.